Sammy Ofer

 Sammy Ofer (שמואל "סמי" עופר; born Shmuel Herskovich; 22 February 1922 – 3 June 2011) was an Israeli shipping magnate and one of the richest men in the country.

 Early life

 Shmuel Herskovich was born in 1922 in Galați, Romania, to a Jewish family.
-In 1924, his family immigrated to the then British Mandate of Palestine (present-day Israel).
+In 1924, his family immigrated to the then British Mandate of Palestine.
 The family resided in the city of Haifa.
 With the start of World War II, he enlisted in the British Royal Navy.
 During the 1948 Arab-Israeli War, he served in the Israeli Sea Corps.

 Career

 After finishing his military service, he became a shipping agent with the Eastern Conglomerate, and by 1950 had bought his first ship.
 He expanded in the shipping business.

 Ofer's assets were partly in his exclusive ownership and partly owned together with his brother Yuli, consisting of one of the largest private shipping companies in the world, with a value of $3.6 billion in 2011.
 This includes the companies ZIM, Royal Caribbean International, Israel Corporation, Israel Chemicals, Oil Refineries Ltd, Bank Mizrahi-Tfahot, and Tower Semiconductor.

 The annual Forbes magazine's list of The World's Billionaires estimated in 2011 his fortune, together with his brother Yuli's, to be $10.3 billion, ranked him in 2011 as the 79th in the wealthiest people in the world, and the wealthiest man in Israel.